How to buy Peninsula Energy (PEN) shares

 Peninsula Energy overview

 Peninsula Energy Limited, together with its subsidiaries, engages in the exploration, development, and mining of uranium deposits in the United States.
-It holds a 100% interest in the Lance uranium project situated in Wyoming.
+It holds a 100% interest in the Lance uranium project situated in Wyoming; and interest in Karoo Uranium Projects, South Africa.
 The company was formerly known as Peninsula Minerals Limited and changed its name to Peninsula Energy Limited in November 2010.
 Peninsula Energy Limited was incorporated in 1993 and is based in West Perth, Australia.

 Frequently asked questions